apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types.md

 ![Type of variable automatically inferred](./images/number-inference.png)

-Attempting to reassign `value` to be a type other than a number will result in a compiler error.
+Attempting to reassign `value` to a type other than a number will result in a compiler error.

-But what if we want to declare the variable with no initial value, then change it later?
+But what if we want to declare the variable with no initial value, and then change it later?

 <!-- eslint-disable -->
 ```ts